DemonicallyInpired/Music-Analysis-System/README.md

 1.1 Purpose: The goal of our project is to build a Music Analysis System that can predict music labels in a recording like notes, number of instruments used, composer, onset and the next note.

-1.2 Document conventions: Following abbreviations have been used a couple of times in this document:
+1.2 Document conventions: Following abbreviations have been used a couple of times in this document:-
 - Artificial Intelligence (AI)
 - Long Short Term Memory (LSTM)
 - Gated Recurrent Unit (GRU)